UN-OCHA/hpc-actions/README.md

       and ensure that changes from `env/prod` are merged back into `env/<stage|staging>`, at which point the conflicts should be solved.
   * Once checks pass, merge the pull request, this will:
-    * Create the tag / release on GitHub (if neccesary).
+    * Create the tag / release on GitHub.
-    * Trigger a build of the docker image in GitHub Actions (if neccesary, usually not as it should reuse the image on stage).
+    * Trigger a build of the docker image in GitHub Actions (if neccesary, usually not as it should reuse and retag the image on stage).
     * Open a "mergeback" Pull Request, to merge the changes back into develop.
   * After the checks are complete:
     * deploy to the environment using the appropriate method.